TN423/ProductsAPI/README.md

 - [Contributors](#Contributors)

 ## Overview
-2022 Update - This project was originally deployed on AWS, but has since been spun down
 - This is an e-commerce Restful API microservice, containing data on roughly 1 million apparel and fashion products
 - Performed an extract, transform, and load (ETL) process to transfer 12+ million records from 6 CSV files into a deployed **MySQL** database
 - Designed **RESTful API** server to handle front end requests